-The City provided approximately \$295,409 towards the Library's budget in FY2022.
+The City provided approximately \$327,412 towards the Library's budget in FY2023.
 The Brewer Library Association (the "BLA") is a private, nonprofit organization that maintains a Board of Trustees who oversee private trust funds to benefit the Library.
 The BLA typically contributes about \$10,000 in funds and in-kind contributions to the Library each year for the purchase of major reference materials, furniture, and equipment.
-They contributed \$10,555 in FY2022.
+They contributed \$15,441 in FY2023.

 The main portion of the Library houses the adult collection in an open format.
 The Library houses important Joshua Chamberlain and City of Brewer memorabilia and primary documents in the John and Millie Goodness Research Room.
-The Library has children's and young adult sections, with separate picture book and "story time" areas; a meeting room with a 15-20-person capacity and access to a television, Zoom, and a conference camera; a small reading room; several desks and other seating areas; five public computers with printing capabilities; and two handicap accessible restrooms available for patrons.
+The Library has children and young adult sections, with separate picture book and "story time" areas; a meeting room with a 15-20-person capacity and access to a television, Zoom, and a conference camera; a small reading room; several desks and other seating areas; five public computers with printing capabilities; and two handicap accessible restrooms available for patrons.

 Photocopying, faxing, and scanning services are available at the front desk, and the Library is a federally certified passport acceptance facility.
-The Library's collection has approximately 34,000 volumes, including large print materials, audiobooks (CDs and MP3s), music CDs, DVDs and subscriptions to over 25 periodicals.
-Library patrons have free access to the Digital Maine Library databases, e-books from Maine InfoNet's CloudLibrary, e-comic books from Comics Plus, and access to dozens of job development and computer skills webinars through Niche Academy.
+The Library's collection has approximately 31,200 volumes, including large print materials, audiobooks (CDs and MP3s), music CDs, DVDs and subscriptions to over 25 periodicals.
+Library patrons have free access to the Digital Maine Library databases, e-books from Maine InfoNet's CloudLibrary, e-comic books from Comics Plus, e-books, movies, audiobooks, music, comics, and more from Hoopla, and access to dozens of job development and computer skills webinars through Niche Academy.

 The Library offers special services, which includes story time, summer reading, therapy-dog reading programs, interlibrary loan services, author visits, knitting socials, book club, free family and community programs, and an outreach book-delivery program for homebound citizens of Brewer.
-With over 6,100 cardholders, including 1,000 non-resident patrons, the Library's circulation for FY2022 was 28,375 physical checkouts (up about 8,000 from the previous year) and 3,437 digital checkouts.
+With 1,827 cardholders, the Library's circulation for FY2023 was 20,433 physical checkouts and 3,009 digital checkouts.